 UK's Royal Mint celebrates singer Elton John with new commemorative coin

-"It really is a fabulous honour to be recognised in this way," John, 73, said.
-"The last few years have contained some of the most memorable moments of my career, and this is another truly humbling milestone on my journey.”
+"It really is a fabulous honor to be recognized in this way," John, 73, said.
+"The last few years have contained some of the most memorable moments of my career, and this is another truly humbling milestone on my journey."

 John, who was knighted in 1998, is the second artist to be commemorated under the Royal Mint's Music Legends series after rock band Queen.
 He has sold more than 250 million records, with hits like "Candle in the Wind", "Your Song" and "Bennie and the Jets",